howardgrams/howardgrams.github.io/_posts/2024-11-01-Dumbbell Nebula Revisited.md

 excerpt_separator: <!--endSummary-->
 ---

 The Dumbbell Nebula, also known as M27, is a stunning cloud of gas and dust, located about 1,360 light-years away from Earth.
-It’s one of the brightest and most beautiful nebulae in the night sky, especially known for its vibrant colors and distinctive shape, which resembles a dumbbell or an hourglass.
+One of the brightest and most beautiful nebulae in the night sky, it is especially known for its vibrant colors and distinctive shape, which resembles a dumbbell or an hourglass.

 <!--endSummary-->